Black Nerve

 The finely honed metaintrospective senses of a haruspex mean they feel keenly when their vespers are agitated.
 When they grow roots, Cinderel can feel them, and there are many roots growing within her, throughout her.

 At once, Cinderel determines what judgment the vesper’s arbitrarion yielded.
 Forelegs went from clutching her aching abdomen to touching eyes that have paled in horror.
-At every joint of her head, Cinderel feels for the telltale fuzzy of caps bursting from her capsule, the deathly white fingers of an pharmakon initiate who falls short of the vespers’ judgment — or in her case, who invoke the arbitrarion of the seven chimerae without due cause.
+At every joint of her head, Cinderel feels for the telltale fuzzy of caps bursting from her capsule, the ghastly golden fingers of an pharmakon initiate who falls short of the vespers’ judgment — or in her case, who invoke the arbitrarion of the seven chimerae without due cause.

 “Anna–”